retasquid/Darts_Simulator/README.md

 ## Roadmap

-- Q3 2025: Support for more than 2 players and customizable player names
+- Q3 2025: Support for more than two players and customizable player names
-- Q4 2025: Direct input through the graphic window and hiding of command terminal
+- Q4 2025: Direct input via the graphical window and suppression of the command terminal
-- Q1 2026: Add air resistance effects on dart trajectory
+- Q1 2026: Implementation of air resistance effects on dart trajectories

 ## User License